-We also provide representation at SEND (Special Educational Needs and Disability) Tribunals.
-This generally involves representing parents of schoolchildren with hearing impairment who disagree with the choice of school named in their child’s SEN Statement on the grounds that the school named is acoustically not suitable.
+We provide representation at SEND (Special Educational Needs and Disability) Tribunals.
+This generally involves representing parents of schoolchildren with hearing impairment who disagree with the choice of school named in their child’s SEN Statement or EHC (Educational Health Care plan) on the grounds that the school named is acoustically not suitable.

 We will measure noise levels and reverberation times in the schools concerned, prepare a report and proof of evidence, and if necessary give evidence at the SEND Tribunal.
 We have a very good record of success and in a recent decision the Tribunal’s written decision stated: